Crystal Creek Reservoir

-Crystal Creek Reservoir is a reservoir on Crystal Creek on the northwest side of Pikes Peak in Teller County, Colorado.
+Crystal Creek Reservoir is a reservoir on Crystal Creek on the northwest side of Pikes Peak in El Paso County, Colorado.
 The reservoir is impounded by Crystal Creek Dam, which is on the border of Teller and El Paso counties.
 The reservoir and surrounding Pike National Forest land offers opportunities for boating, fishing, camping, and hunting, among other activities and can be accessed from the Pikes Peak Highway.
 It is one of three reservoirs that are part of the North Slope Recreation Area located northeast of Colorado Springs.
+On July 20, 2023 a rare EF-1 tornado developed rapidly on the north slope of Pikes Peak and crossed directly through the reservoir.